-Dash cams, cameras mounted just inside a vehicle’s windshield, record the view out front of the vehicle.
+Dash cams, video cameras mounted just inside a vehicle’s windshield, record the view out front of the vehicle which can save you a lot of trouble should anything happen to you.
 Some attach to the windshield, others fasten to the dashboard.
+It’s very important that you find the Best Mirror Dash Cam uk has to offer because a dash cam can save you a lot of trouble should anything happen to you while driving.
 If there’s an accident or other event, dash cams can provide unique evidence not available from any other source.

 Car accidents happen and unfortunately, witnesses often do not stop, making it difficult to obtain unbiased statements.
 Dash cams appear in more and more vehicles quietly recording every move, ready to capture what previously amounted to a missing link in accident investigations.
-Dash cams are legal as long as the driver’s view is not obstructed and the device does not conflict with state law.
+Dash cams violate no law as long as the driver’s view is not obstructed.

 Generally speaking recording video from your vehicle breaks no law because there is no expectation of privacy in public places like streets and highways.
 Many people highly recommend dash cams, as they can protect a motor vehicle operator in a wide variety of circumstances.
 Some of the most useful reasons to have a dash cam include:

 1. Car Accidents Recorded

 Determining liability after a car accident can present a challenge, especially when witnesses fail to pull over and provide statements.
 At fault operators often try to shift the blame hoping to avoid a police citation or increased insurance rates.
 Surveillance footage provides objective and impartial evidence that can be used to back up your statement to insurance companies and police officers and prevent you from being blamed.